Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Conduction by midgap states for B -Vacancies and A -Vacancies

 \section{Conduction by midgap states for B$_1$-Vacancies and A$_1$-Vacancies}

 In previous work \cite{Missaoui18} we have studied the unusual microscopic conductivity for limiting cases where defects (vacancies) are randomly distributed in B$_1$ sublattice of A$_1$ sublattice, respectively.
-But in that first work we did not analyze the regime for large inelastic scattering time $\tau_i$ (inelastic mean-free path $L_i$) with respect to elastic scattering time $\tau_e$ (elastic mean-free path $L_e$) as we do in Sec. \ref{sec:level5} of the present paper.
+But in this first work we did not analyze the regime for large inelastic scattering time $\tau_i$ (inelastic mean-free path $L_i$) with respect to elastic scattering time $\tau_e$ (elastic mean-free path $L_e$) as we do in Sec. \ref{sec:level5} of the present paper.
 We thus present here some results for these limiting cases.

-At the energies $E$ not too close to the Dirac energy $E_D$, the $\sigma(L_i)$ curves are similar to those obtained for A$_1$A$_2$-Va and A$_1$B$_2$-Va (figure \ref{locA1B1}(c,d) in the main text), i.e. for cases where midgap states are orthogonal states at $E_D$.
+At energies $E$ not too close to the Dirac energy $E_D$, the $\sigma(L_i)$ curves are similar to those obtained for A$_1$A$_2$-Va and A$_1$B$_2$-Va (figure\,\ref{locA1B1}(c,d) in the main text), i.e. for cases where midgap states are uncoupled states at $E_D$.